 - Students must accept or reject the seat in writing to the Radiography Admissions Counselor.

-- A waiting list letter will be e-mailed or mailed to remaining eligible applicants.
+- A waiting list letter will be e-mailed or mailed to the remaining eligible applicants.

 - Students will continue to be accepted from the waiting list until the program is full.